 Introduction and Background

-Restoration efforts in coastal zones may be strongly influenced by landscape level processes such as changes within adjacent upland watershed characteristics or shoreline features due to erosion or development.
-Watersheds and shoreline habitats are naturally transient and changes occur over long periods of time due to natural processes including shifts in climate or effects of storms.
-The Gulf of Mexico coastline, with its low relief geomorphology especially in Florida, is also vulnerable to coastal erosion (Geselbracht et al., 2011).
-Much of the Florida coastline consists of a 1-meter elevation contour that extends inward anywhere from 3 to 10 kilometers.
-This low elevation leaves the Florida coastline susceptible to frequent changes.
-Other types of landscape change occur at different time scales and may have different (and unknown) effects including conversion from forest to agricultural lands to urban areas or development of coastal towns.
+Restoration efforts in coastal zones may be strongly influenced by landscape level processes, such as changes within adjacent upland watersheds or alterations to shoreline features due to erosion or development.
+Watersheds and shoreline habitats are naturally transient, and changes occur over both short and long time scales from storms, natural erosion, or changing sea levels.
+The Gulf of Mexico coastline, with its low relief geomorphology particularly along the west coast of Florida is vulnerable to coastal erosion (Geselbracht et al., 2011).
+As an example, much of the Florida coastline consists of a 1-meter elevation contour that extends landward from 3-10 km.
+This low elevation consequently leaves the Florida coastline susceptible to continual changes.

-Monitoring trends in key characteristics of a watershed over time can provide basic information on how these systems may be changing, and this can motivate actions to improve management and protection of coastal and inland habitats.
-In this chapter I will develop a data workflow and visualization tool to compile information on to assess trends in major features of the Suwannee River Basin and adjacent coastline.
-The overall goal is to have a greater understanding of the changes of this local system and document trends in key resources, including agriculture, and habitat type.
-Examining these trends will provide information to place observed changes in this region such as increased human population density and changes in coastal forests in a broader context in terms of short-term observations or longer-term trends.
+Monitoring trends for key characteristics of a coastline can provide basic information on the rate and types of changes occurring in a region at landscape scales.
+In this chapter I will develop a data workflow and visualization tool to compile information on to assess trends of major features in the Big Bend coastline.
+The goal of this chapter is to document trends in key features such as geomorphic habitat and vegetation.
+This information is useful to inform decision making related to restoration actions and to inform decision makers in how base-line conditions within a region have changed.

 Study Area

-The Suwannee River Basin (SRB) is region of the southeastern United States, ranging from Cordele Georgine to Cedar Key, FL.
-The SRB is often referred to as one of the most untouched river systems in the United States (Katz & Raabe, 2005).
-It holds a distinct combination of habitats including swamps, forests, and wetlands The basin also comprises of the second largest river in Florida, the Suwannee River.

-Figure 1- Google map displaying Suwannee River basin in Georgia and Florida.
-The basin ends in the Suwannee Sound, (turquoise area).
-Provided by WWALS Watershed Coalition (Suwannee RIVERKEEPER®, http://wwals.net/2017/11/14/suwannee-river-basin-maps/#basingooglemap).
-The Suwannee River exits on the west coast of Florida (bolded pink line).

-The Suwannee River empties into the Big Bend (Figure 1).
-The Big Bend coastline spans from Crystal River to Apalachee Bay.
-The Big Bend is largely a marsh-dominated coast and this coastline differs from other coastal areas in the Gulf of Mexico because it is primarily underdeveloped.
-Over 50% of the shoreline is under conservation protection (Main and Allen 2007), which suggests a low percentage of urbanization, compared to other Florida coastal regions.
-Due to the low levels of human settlement and construction along this coast, and the large amount of land in conservation, this creates opportunities to examine how the coastline has changed over time from factors that may be occurring naturally, instead of human made impacts.
+The “Big Bend” coastline of Florida’s west coast spans from Crystal River to Apalachee Bay.
+Within this area, the Suwannee River is a major source of freshwater inputs.
+The Big Bend is largely a marsh-dominated coast and this coastline differs from other coastal areas in the Gulf of Mexico because it is primarily underdeveloped (Mattson et al., 2012).
+Over half of the entire Big Bend region is part the 1985 Big Bend Seagrass Aquatic Preserve, which is managed by the Florida Department of Environmental Protection and also includes further protection from five U.S. Fish and Wildlife Service (USFWS) national wildlife refuges (St. Marks, Lower Suwannee, Cedar Keys, Crystal River, and Chassahowitzka) and several other State conservation areas (Econfina River State Park, Cedar Key Scrub State Reserve, Waccasassa Bay State Preserve, St. Martins Marsh Aquatic Preserve, and Homosassa Springs Wildlife State Park), (Mattson et al., 2012).